rushmj/mpv-video-cutter/README.md

 * **set_End** : set the right trim in the end time of the video,default key 'e'

-In fact,I should also add some more function like undo the cut,but I am lazy to do this,I will finish it when I want to do it : )
+In fact,I should also add some more function like undo the cut,I will finish it some time : )